1819 Benjamin Smith George III Venison Dish

 Oh, my gosh.

-You made quite a spectacular purchase.
+And so you made quite a spectacular purchase.
 It's wonderful.
-Do you ever use it for Thanksgiving?

 Executive producer Marsha Bemko shares her tips for getting the most out of ANTIQUES ROADSHOW.